markxnelson/weblogic-cafe/content/posts/weblogic-on-openshift.md

 * Create the WebLogic domain,
 * Verify access to the WebLogic administration console and WLST,
 * Deploy a test application into the cluster,
-* Set up a route to expose the application publicly,
+* Set up a route to expose the application publicly, and
-* Test scaling and load balancing, and
+* Test scaling and load balancing.
-* Install the WebLogic Exporter to get metrics into Prometheus.

 Before we get started, you should clone the WebLogic operator project from GitHub.
 It contains many of the samples and helpers we will need.